Good Morning

 Can you use Dumbbells for Good Mornings?

-Yes you can use dumbbells for the Good Morning exercise but I would not recommend it.
-It is better to use a barbell because this form adds stability and prevents twisting of the spine from side to side.
-There are at least 3 different forms of using dumbbells for this exercise and I don’t recommend using a single dumbbell form because it’s not stable enough.
-If you decide to use dumbbells for some reason then please use 2 dumbbells and perch them on top of your shoulders with the ends pointing forwards and backwards (as if you were firing a rocket launcher).
-But if you are not fully confident then please seek help from a qualified coach or other knowledgeable person.
+Yes, you can use dumbbells for the Good Morning exercise, but I would not recommend it.
+It is better to use a barbell because this form adds stability and prevents the spine from twisting from side to side.
+There are at least three different forms of using dumbbells for this exercise, and I don’t recommend using a single dumbbell form because it’s not stable enough.
+If you decide to use dumbbells for some reason, then please use two dumbbells and perch them on top of your shoulders with the ends pointing forward and backward (as if you were firing a rocket launcher).
+However, if you are not fully confident, please seek help from a qualified coach or another knowledgeable person.